Extinction risk from climate change: Central and South America

 2016 research found that sex ratios for sea turtles in the Caribbean are being affected because of climate change.
 Environmental data were collected from the annual rainfall and tide temperatures over the course of 200 years and showed an increase in air temperature (mean of 31.0 degree Celsius).
 These data were used to relate the decline of the sex ratios of sea turtles in the North East Caribbean and climate change.
 The species of sea turtles include Dermochelys coriacea, Chelonia myads, and Eretmochelys imbricata.
 Extinction is a risk for these species as the sex ratio is being afflicted causing a higher female to male ratio.
 Projections estimate the declining rate of male Chelonia myads as 2.4% hatchlings being male by 2030 and 0.4% by 2090.

-It's been estimated that by 2050, climate change alone could reduce species richness of trees in the Amazon rainforest by 31–37%, while deforestation alone could be responsible for 19–36%, and the combined effect might reach 58%.
+It has been estimated that by 2050, climate change alone could reduce species richness of trees in the Amazon rainforest by 31–37%, while deforestation alone could be responsible for 19–36%, and the combined effect might reach 58%.
 The paper's worst-case scenario for both stressors had only 53% of the original rainforest area surviving as a continuous ecosystem by 2050, with the rest reduced to a severely fragmented block.
 Another study estimated that the rainforest would lose 69% of its plant species under the warming of 4.5 C-change.